Esmael-Pinho/Third-Milestone-Project/README.md

 <h2 align="center"><img src=""></h2>

-- The Register and Log in pages both feature forms, a large red submit button, and a link to the other page incase a user is in the wrong place.
+- The Register and Log in pages both feature forms, a login and register buttons, and a link to the other page incase a user is in the wrong place.
 E.g. on the Register Page, it says "Already Registered?
 Log in here."

 - The Register form features input fields for Username, First Name, Last Name and Password.
 All fields are required.